What Happens If You Don’t Have Student Insurance Abroad?

 Emergency dental procedures are usually required in the case of unexpected dental injuries or severe pain.
 Some of the complications or injuries that may require immediate dental care include dental trauma from an accident or an acute infection.

-Please feel free to refer to your insurance within the mentioned detailed policy documentation to define whether some particular type of dental procedure is covered or not.
+Please feel free to refer to your insurance within the detailed policy documentation to define whether a particular type of dental procedure is covered or not.
 If the information has stayed unclear or specific questions emerge, you can always call the insurance number.

 Knowing the fine print lets you know exactly what your insurance really does cover and what it doesn’t.
 This way, you can avoid surprise costs that were not part of the deal and get yourself ready for any health situation.